 She turned me into a newt!
 Wait for it – “burn her anyway!!”
 The references will be minimal so this trip down memory lane can actually cover the cast of Monty Python and the Holy Grail, but this classic has more perfect moments than can be counted.
 Get 20 different fans in a room and you’ll be told 20 different quotes.
 Would that probably take a long time?
 Yes; however, tis but a scratch.

-Today, we toast a group of friends who got together to make a movie, conceived during the hiatus between the third and fourth series of their BBC collection Monty Python’s Flying Circus.
+Today, we toast a group of friends who got together to make a movie, conceived during the hiatus between the third and fourth series of their BBC series Monty Python’s Flying Circus.
 This classic nearly never happened due to financial limitations, but luckily the comedians took advantage of England’s very high taxes for the rich, and targeted rockstars like Elton John, George Harrison, and the members of Pink Floyd and Zeppelin, who decided to invest in the picture as a great tax write-off.
 The result was a film some comedy fans hold dear in their list of top five of all time.
 So, among fellow fans, grab your holy hand grenades, count to three, which is just before four and after two, and get ready to revisit some of the funniest fellas in Britain.

 Graham Chapman (King Arthur)